-where is a reference shearing rate, is the instantaneous strain-rate sensitivity and represents the slip resistance which evolves during the plastic deformation according to the hardening law. is the resolved shear stress and is calculated out from the current stress-states and crystallographic orientation.
+where is a reference shearing rate, is the instantaneous strain-rate sensitivity and represents the slip resistance which evolves during the plastic deformation according to the hardening law. is the resolved shear stress and is calculated from the current stress-states and crystallographic orientation.
 The plastic power per unit volume is defined as